Virginia · Off-grid & homestead potential

 Williamsburg City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (Peninsula Health District).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Williamsburg City costs about $414k, based on the latest county data.
+Land in Williamsburg City runs about $10,715 per acre, based on the latest county data.

 Going off-grid in Williamsburg City means bringing your own water and power.
 The kit we’d start with: